 What can you do with leftover beer?

-Leftover beer does not have to be drunk (or even thrown out).
+Leftover beer does not have to be consumed or even thrown out.
 Your leftovers can make for great additions to your next time in the kitchen with a new recipe, in the garden as food for your plants, or even in your hair.

 If you don’t want to drink your leftover beer, try:

 Use leftover beer to marinate steaks or other meat

 Using leftover beer for cooking is a start.

 Marinating your meats with beer is a great way to add unique flavor to your dish.
 More than just added flavor, beer will also tenderize your meat.